 How to serve

-- This roasted cauliflower is packed with fibre and plant protein and can be a dish on its own.
-Serve with some fresh herbs, feta cheese and lemon wedges and enjoy.
+- This roasted cauliflower can absolutely be a dish on its own.
+Serve with some fresh herbs, feta cheese, and lemon wedges and enjoy.

 - It is delicious with tahini dressing.